UKHomeOffice/docker-openjdk8-jre/README.md

 Normally, this would be used as a base image for a Java application.
 The example Dockerfile below will add custom artefacts and an entrypoint to run them.
+There is an onbuild trigger which will calls the downstream (child) docker images to upgrade the java-openjdk on each iteration

 ```
 # Use this repo